Let’s talk about diversity and inclusion

-Feel free to browse the different tabs on this website, in any order, as often as you like.
+Feel free to browse the different pages on this website, in any order, as often as you like.

-Teaching inclusively means embracing student diversity in all forms — race, ethnicity, gender, disability, socioeconomic background, ideology, and even personality traits like introversion — as an asset.
-It means designing and teaching courses in ways that foster talent in all students, but especially those who come from groups traditionally underrepresented in higher education.
+Teaching inclusively means embracing student diversity in all forms - race, ethnicity, gender, disability, socioeconomic background, ideology, and even personality traits like introversion - as an asset.
+It means designing and teaching courses in ways that foster talent in all students, especially those from traditionally underrepresented groups in higher education.

 Tip: Along the way, you may need to access a lexicon to clarify some of the terms you will encounter while browsing this website.
 We recommend using the Guide on Equity, Diversity and Inclusion Terminology from the Government of Canada.

 Benefits of inclusive teaching

 - Supports a positive learning environment and a student experience conducive to academic success.

 - Engages students as they feel included and sought-after contributors.

 - Lowers barriers to learning and supports students in reaching their full potential.

 - Encourages feelings of competence, autonomy, and social belonging.

 - Acknowledges diversity and diverse ways of learning (DWL) (No “one-size-fits-all” model).